zero-pytagoras/first_install_tomeir/README.md

 - **Memory Usage:** Shows used and free memory.
 - **System Uptime:** Displays how long the system has been running.

-# Utility Installation
+## Utility Installation

-## The following utilities will be installed:
+### The following utilities will be installed:

 vim – Text editor for development curl – Command-line tool for transferring data git – Version control system htop – Interactive process viewer

-Vim Plugin Manager
+## Vim Plugin Manager
-The script installs vim-plug, a plugin manager for Vim, and configures it with the following plugins:
+### The script installs vim-plug, a plugin manager for Vim, and configures it with the following plugins:
 godlygeek/tabular – A plugin for alignment in Vim. tomasr/molokai – A dark Vim color scheme.
 LunarWatcher/auto-pairs – Automatically inserts matching pairs of parentheses, brackets, etc.

-SSH Setup
+## SSH Setup
-The script installs and configures the OpenSSH server, ensuring the following:
+### The script installs and configures the OpenSSH server, ensuring the following:

-Installs OpenSSH if not already installed.
+- Installs OpenSSH if not already installed.
-Starts and enables the SSH service.
+- Starts and enables the SSH service.
-Configures the firewall to allow SSH connections.
+- Configures the firewall to allow SSH connections.

-Backup
+## Backup
 The script creates a backup of the following directories and files:

-/etc – System configuration files.
+- /etc – System configuration files.
-~/.config – User configuration files.
+- ~/.config – User configuration files.
-~/.local – User local data.
+- ~/.local – User local data.
-~/.bashrc and ~/.profile – Shell configuration files.
+- ~/.bashrc and ~/.profile – Shell configuration files.
-~/.vim and ~/.vimrc – Vim configuration files.
+- ~/.vim and ~/.vimrc – Vim configuration files.
 The backup is saved as backup.tar.gz in the backup directory in your home folder.

-Security Considerations
+### Security Considerations
 The script temporarily stores the user password in a base64-encoded file (.secret) for use with sudo.

-While this is convenient, it is not recommended for sensitive environments due to security concerns.
-For better security, consider configuring sudo or using SSH keys for privileged actions.
-Troubleshooting
+### Troubleshooting
 Permission Denied: Ensure the script is executed with sudo privileges if required.
-The script expects to run with a non-root user, but certain actions require sudo privileges.
-Missing Dependencies: Ensure you have the necessary dependencies (apt, curl, git, etc.) on your system.